whiteand/quartet/README.md

 const v = quartet()
 ```

-`v` - is a a function that transforms schema into validation function.
+`v` - is a function that transforms schema into validation function.
 It takes two arguments
 1. Validation schema (required)
 2. Custom error (optional)